 When you're conducting a job search, you need to make it easy for employers to find you online.
 Employers, who can be inundated with resumes when they post jobs, often seek passive candidates (qualified candidates who aren't necessarily looking for work, but who may be interested if the right job comes along).

 Anyone who doesn't want to pass up what could be an excellent opportunity should make their professional credentials readily accessible online.
+Here's how to ensure employers can find you.

 How Employers Find Applicants